007 Legends: Reception

-007 Legends received generally unfavorable reviews from critics, according to aggregating review websites GameRankings and Metacritic.
+007 Legends received generally unfavorable reviews from critics, according to aggregating review website Metacritic.
 Reviewers often commented that the game felt like a missed opportunity, and that it played like a Call of Duty clone.
 Some reviewers noted that the game had small moments that engaged the player as Bond, but that generally gameplay was bland and uninspired.
 Commentary on the game's multiplayer was mixed.
 While most lambasted the online play, some appreciated the inclusion of split-screen multiplayer.

 Tristan Ogilvie of IGN accused the game of drowning out the Bond series' iconic moments by shoehorning them into a cheap and poorly made Call of Duty clone, further adding that the gameplay was boring and repetitive and that production had only made a half-hearted attempt to bind the chosen recreation of films together, and that the lack of overarching story offered little incentive to keep playing.
 Dan Ryckert of Game Informer was similarly critical of the game, describing it as "a mess of a title that's uninspired at best and nearly broken at worst", and while the review applauded the concept of remaking films in video game form, it also attacked the gameplay mechanics as overly-simplistic with the player following on-screen prompts to perform certain actions, which was broken up by "truly awful" stealth gameplay.
 Eurogamer's Will Porter was critical of its by-the-numbers gameplay and stated "every inch of 007 Legends has been covered in a camo-coloured Call of Duty paint."
-Gameplay elements often game under critical review.
 Leif Johnson of GameSpot felt that it was an "unfulfilling slog".